GUIDE Japan in May

 The May sumo tournament takes place in Tokyo over two weeks from mid- to late May, with advance tickets available online from early April.
 The last day promises more drama than usual as final results shape the careers of competitors, sometimes cementing all-important rankings.

 If you're in the capital around the third week of May, consider attending the Sanja Matsuri at Asakusa Shrine.
 This major festival event, in which portable shrines are paraded through the streets, attracts over a million people annually.

 On a more sedate note, Tokyo Big Site hosts the annual Design Festa in which 10,000 artists from around the world display their works in a huge event space.

-From the first of the month, you can ride the rails across deep ravines into the still snowy Tateyama Mountains.
 Though crowded at peak periods, it offers a nice alternative to the usual tourist fare.